oracle-livelabs/apex/manage-offensive-behavior/lab-5-testing-result/testing.md

 1. Step into your Application and click **Run Application**
 2. Enter a YouTube URL.
 Please note:
-* Use a YouTube video with English speakers
+* Use a YouTube video with English speakers.
 * Do not use any YouTube video with restrictions (e.g,, Age restricted video).
 This will fail.
 * Press Enter after pasting the Video URL.